 - Miso soup

 For this recipe, I like Wild Planet brand, which is more sustainable than other brands.
+Bonus: it's sold at Costco so you can get a bulk discount!

 You can leave Spicy Tuna at room temperature for one hour.
 Because this recipe for Spicy Tuna uses canned tuna which is cooked, it can last a little longer than fresh/raw tuna.